jaredmdunn/wherever-we-go/02_characters/05_talents.md

 ## Example Talents:

 ### Spear Fighter (D8)
-*Masters of reach, timing, and control—you keep foes at bay, punish advances, and turn distance into an advantage.*
+*Masters of reach, timing, and control-you keep foes at bay, punish advances, and turn distance into an advantage.*

 - [x] **Spear Expertise** - Add your **Talent die** when you make any Melee attacks with a spear.
 - [x] **Reach Advantage** *(Requires D8)* - If an enemy closes with you, spend **1 WP** to stop them at **A Step Away** and make an attack as a **minor action**.